SoumyaNamdeo3015/Complier-of-E-/README.md

 # Improving the Expression Evaluator

-In previous projected , we implemented an expression evaluator for the language E++.
+In previous project , we implemented an expression evaluator for the language E++.
 For storing the values of variables, we had created a symbol table using Binary Search Trees.
 What if the BST used to implement the symbol table is unbalanced?
 The lookup could then be O(n) in the worst case, where n is the number of variables in the program.
 In turn, n can be as large as the code, which can end up being a huge overhead.

 Now task is to convert the BSTs we implemented for into AVL Trees.
 Note that now each node will no longer store a value since we are not evaluating but compiling the code.
 Instead, it will store an address, as described below.